 Everything You Need to Know About a BGE Energy Audit

-Often times homeowners don't know what a BGE energy audit is or how it can actually help with understanding more about your home.
+Often times homeowners don't know what a BGE energy audit is or how it can actually help you understand energy waste in "three dimensional" ways.

 This article breaks it all down for you and shows you how getting the audit done can really open your eyes to a few unexpected things!

 Why Do You Need a BGE Energy Audit?

 A great way to significantly reduce energy waste is to tighten up the envelope of your home.
 When sealing is done properly your HVAC runs less, pests have a harder time getting in and you feel more comfortable.
 Knowing where to look and how to accomplish improving your "building's shell" is the central focus of a BGE energy audit.

 A certified energy auditor will investigate areas of your home that typically do not see much "daylight".
 It is the dark corners and small spaces that sometimes yield the most information.

 Getting the service done just to have a trained pro to check out the attic or crawl space is well worth the small investment of $100!

 What Kind of Service is a BGE Energy Audit?

 Not every contractor in Maryland qualifies to perform a BGE energy audit.
 Improving your home's building shell tightness is not as simple as adding more insulation.